Toure/cloudstash/README.md

 Configuration
 -------------

 First all project configurations will be located in the defaults directory where attributes such as ip addresses, directory pathes, and other system information can be configured.
+Command line options can also be used to override configured options.

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

-    - hosts: servers
-      roles:
-         - { role: username.rolename, x: 42 }

 License
 -------